Provide a forum for proprietary trading firms to identify and discuss issues confronting the FIA PTG community

 Financial transaction tax (with particular focus on the “Build Back Better” bill).

 Other relevant legislation to derivatives/securities regulation.

-Continue to engage with regulators on rule proposals introducing artificial latency mechanisms (CFTC, SEC and Exchanges).
+Continue to engage with regulators on rule proposals for introducing artificial latency mechanisms (CFTC, SEC and Exchanges).

-Continue to engage with the SEC on FIA PTG’s suggested changes to equity market structure, including Regulation NMS.
+Continue to engage on FIA PTG’s suggested changes to equity market structure, including Regulation NMS (SEC).